amr28693/ECTO_walkthrough_2026/README.md

 ## Acknowledgments

-- SATSA data provided by ICPSR (Study #3843)
+- SATSA data provided by the Inter-university Consortium for Political and Social Research (ICPSR)
 - Dental student data from Leite et al. (2025), PLOS ONE
+- Numerical integration performed using SciPy
-- Computational framework developed using NumPy, SciPy, pandas, matplotlib, and scikit-learn
+- Data manipulation using pandas and NumPy
+- Figures generated using Matplotlib